Our team believe YOU deserve gold standard care at every contact as we take you from pain to performance.

 YOU deserve the latest and most up to date treatment delivered by a caring, friendly and professional team.
 Our aim is to provide you with a full understanding of your condition as we work with you to achieve and exceed your health goals and performance.

-You First Physio has three sites located at Riccarton, Longhurst and the University of Canterbury.
+You First Physio has four sites located at Riccarton, Longhurst, the University of Canterbury and Avonhead.

 Qualifications: Diploma Physiotherapy, Diploma Manipulative Physiotherapy, Masters Physiotherapy, all in Otago

 Biography: I have worked in Musculo-skeletal Physiotherapy for over 25 years, including 8 years in the UK.
 One of my roles in the UK was at Portland Physiotherapy that specialised in treating knees, that began my passion of rehabilitating knee injuries.
 I completed a full time post graduate year at Otago University in 1997 and completed my Masters in Physiotherapy in 2003.
 I joined the team at You First Physio in 2000 becoming a partner in 2001.

 Clinical interests: Special interest in knees with a passion for helping people with osteoarthritis of the hip and knee.
 Muscle balance and movement analysis in lower limb presentations is another key area of mine.
 This grew from work in the UK at Physioworks where there was a strong focus on analysis of movement dysfunction to help prevent recurrences.

 Hobbies/interests: Hockey – both playing and coaching, Mountain Biking, Sport in general!
 Travel, Cooking and catching up with friends.
 I am mother to 3 very sporty children and love watching them play.